NaixGames/Polycosmos/README.md

 ![](https://github.com/NaixGames/Polycosmos/blob/main/FolderStructure.png?raw=true)
 - Copy hades.apworld into your lib/worlds folder inside your Archipelago install.
 - After doing this you should be able to generate and play multiword with Hades!
-(Note that, clearly, generating Hades games on the website is still not supported.
+(Note that generating Hades games on the website is still not supported.
 You need to generate locally.
 Ask in the Discord if you need help for this step.
 To start you can use the Template.yaml, which also includes some explanation of the settings.)

 NOTE: up to the time of writing this mod does not guarantee any type of compatibility with other Hades mods.
 You have been warned!